Clinical Document Management: A Trial-by-Trial Compliance Approach

 • Learning Objectives

-• Understand the roles and responsibilities of the team members with regards to the trial documentation; understand those roles from the Sponsor, site and CRO perspective
+• Understand the roles and responsibilities of the team members with regard to the trial documentation.
+Understand those roles from the sponsor, site, and CRO perspective.

 • Agenda